Azure/ALZ-Bicep/infra-as-code/bicep/modules/roles/README.md

-# Module:  Roles
+# Module:  Custom Role Definitions

-This module defines custom Roles based on Cloud Adoption Framework for Azure.
+This module defines custom Roles based on the recommendations from the Azure Landing Zone Conceptual Architecture.
 The role definitions are defined in [Identity and access management](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/identity-and-access-management) recommendations.

 Module supports the following custom roles: